-The first wireless sensing-based human recognition system [19] used CSI as the feature for individual physical characteristics and utilized the time-reversal technique to compare the similarity of radio biometrics.
+The first wireless sensing based human recognition system [19] used CSI as the feature for individual physical characteristics and utilized the time-reversal technique to compare the similarity of radio biometrics.
 However, this prior art assumed that the indoor environment remains static throughout the period of the experiment.
 In reality, this is not the case and even a small change in the indoor environment will introduce a significant change into the multipath CSI.
-Different from the existing work, we do not make any such assumptions in this article.
+Different from the existing work, we do not make any such assumptions in this work.
 Instead, we build machine learning (ML) models which can adapt to the changing in-car environment.

 ML techniques require data to learn patterns, draw inferences and generalize to new unseen references [26].
-They perform an automated feature selection from the training data.
-ML and deep learning have achieved great success in the field of computer vision because they have large amounts of data to train on, while the performance of deep learning in other fields is largely limited by the availability of the training data.
-In this article, we build the first radio biometric database consisting of radio biometrics of seven people collected over a period of two months.
+They perform automated feature selection from the training data.
+ML and deep learning have achieved great successes in the field of computer vision because they have large amounts of data to train on, while the performance of deep learning in other fields is largely limited by the availability of training data.
+In this work, we build the first radio biometric database consisting of radio biometrics of seven people collected over a period of two months.
 Driver authentication is achieved by building ML models using this database.

-Previous works have shown that the pattern of radio propagation through a human body is frequency-dependent [22].
-Based on that, in this article, we try to obtain radio biometrics from several channels.
+Previous works have shown that the pattern of radio propagation through a human body is frequency dependent [22].
+Based on that, in this work, we try to obtain radio biometrics from several channels.
 One way to implement this idea is to use frequency hopping.
 Frequency hopping rapidly switches channels to transmit wireless signals.
-For example, Vasisht et al. [27] used frequency hopping to achieve a subnano-level time of flight (ToF) and Chen et al. [7] achieved high accuracy indoor localization by using augmented CSI fingerprint from several channels.
-In this article, we implement the frequency hopping on portable commercial WiFi devices that can be fixed in a car.
-Furthermore, we exploit the multiantenna diversity in the MIMO systems to obtain more differentiating features.
-We have evaluated the performance of the proposed system in a long-term experiment for two months and have studied the impact of different factors on the performance of the proposed driver authentication system.
+For example, [27] used frequency hopping to achieve sub-nano level Time of Flight (ToF) and [7] achieved high accuracy indoor localization by using augmented CSI fingerprint from several channels.
+In this work, we implement the frequency hopping on portable commercial WiFi devices that can be fixed in a car.
+Furthermore, we exploit the multi-antenna diversity in the MIMO systems to obtain more differentiating features.
+We have evaluated the performance of the proposed system in a long-term experiment for two months, and have studied the impact of different factors on the performance of the proposed driver authentication system.
 For two-driver authentication, an accuracy of 99.13% has been achieved in the best scenario while an accuracy of 72.12% has been achieved for the most difficult scenario.

-The main contributions of this article can be summarized as follows.
+The main contributions of this work can be summarized as follows:

-- 1) We propose the first in-car driver authentication system using the human radio biometrics recorded in the wireless CSI. - 2) We address the problem of in-car environmental changes.
+- We propose the first in-car driver authentication system using the human radio biometrics recorded in the wireless CSI. - We address the problem of in-car environmental changes.
 We build the first multiple-driver radio biometric database consisting of radio biometrics of seven people collected over a period of two months.
 To our knowledge, this is the first long-term study conducted for human radio biometric recognition.
-With the help of this database, we integrate ML techniques to make the proposed driver authentication system adaptive to different in-car environments. - 3) We study the impact of multiantenna diversity and the frequency diversity on the accuracy of the proposed driver authentication system.
-For experimental evaluation, we have implemented frequency hopping on portable commercial WiFi devices that can be fixed in a car for the long term. - 4) We perform an extensive analysis of the dependence of the classification accuracy on different factors, including the size of the training set, the similarity of radio shots, the time gap between training and testing days, the number of MIMO links, and the number of channels.
+With the help of this database, we integrate

+ML techniques to make the proposed driver authentication system adaptive to different in-car environments.

+- We study the impact of the multi-antenna diversity and the frequency diversity on the accuracy of the proposed driver authentication system.
+For experimental evaluation, we have implemented frequency hopping on portable commercial WiFi devices that can be fixed in a car for long-term. - We perform extensive analysis on the dependence of the classification accuracy on different factors including the size of training set, similarity of radio shots, time gap between training and testing days, number of MIMO links and the number of channels.